sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete all files in current working dir ending with [~]
+Create dirs welcome/ welcome/to/ welcome/to/school in current dir